MikeRayUX/dockerized_rails_starter/README.md

 - [factory_bot_rails](https://github.com/thoughtbot/factory_bot_rails) - The only fixtures replacement worth using with rails.
 - [mailcatcher](https://github.com/sj26/mailcatcher/) - ran as a `service` in `docker-compose.yml` and can be accessed at [http://localhost:1080](http://localhost:1080)
 - [devise](https://github.com/heartcombo/devise) - flexible/easy to configure cookie auth with an included `User` model and customized devise views
-- **jwt-auth** - A roll-your-own jwt authentication solution with that handles registering/sessions/forgot_password via api calls to an `ApiController` **NOTE: as of writing this, this is unfinished and does not yet include a revocation strategy or refresh tokens making this less secure than a mature solution like devise-jwt.
+- **jwt-auth** - A roll-your-own jwt authentication solution that handles registering/sessions/forgot_password via api calls to an `ApiController` **NOTE: as of writing this, this is unfinished and does not yet include a revocation strategy or refresh tokens making this less secure than a mature solution like devise-jwt.
 Use at your own risk!!**

 It's likely that your preferred libraries differ from what's included here.
 You are encouraged to fork this repo, customize it an make it your own.